abilandz/PH8124/Lecture_4/Lecture_4.md

 [[ -d ${Var} ]] && echo "${Var} exists." || echo "${Var} doesn't exist."
 ```

-Frequently, we want to trigger some code execution only if the file is non-empty — we can check that with the operator `-s`, as in the following example:
+Frequently, we want to trigger some code execution only if the file is non-empty &mdash; we can check that with the operator `-s`, as in the following example:

 ```bash
 Var=${HOME}/test.txt